 Three Ways of Self Sabotaging Relationships

-Are you self-sabotaging relationships with guys you like?”
+Are you self-sabotaging relationships?

 Maybe you’ve met a few great men, but you suddenly get that gut feeling.
 He’s going to hurt me.
 And even though you insist, This guy’s different.
 And you vow, No, I’m going to ensure this relationship works out.
 Sadly, the bitter ending happens.
 And there you go back to the tissue box and Ben & Jerry’s.
 You’ve just played out a dating scenario that creates exactly the loss you’ve feared.
+In other words, you’re self sabotaging relationships.

 As Edna St. Vincent Millay said, “It’s not true that life is one damn thing after another—it’s one damn thing over and over.”
 She may just as well have been describing what I call the Deadly Dating Patterns.
 These are unconscious ways we have of self-sabotaging relationships.
 But the great news is that even if you have a long-term deadly dating pattern, just recognizing it can be very helpful in freeing you to go beyond it.
 Here are three common self-sabotaging relationship patterns that push men away (adapted from my book, Love in 90 Days).